Professor Jane Koziol-McLain (Chair)

 Jackie is a Consultant Forensic and General Adult Psychiatrist and Honorary Senior Clinical Lecturer at the University of Otago, with a longstanding interest in the care of female mentally disordered offenders.
 She has chaired a national working party that produced a report on the standards of care for women in secure mental health services in New Zealand and is a former Chair of the national Women in Secure Care Committee.
 She has served on the Wellington Regional FVDR Panel, the Family Violence Intervention Programme steering group for Capital & Coast DHB, and is a former Chair of the Overseas Trained Psychiatrists Committee of the Royal Australian and New Zealand College of Psychiatrists and a former executive committee member of the New Zealand branch of the Forensic Faculty of the College.

 Over the last 20 years, she has spoken at numerous conferences and events in UK, Australasia, Hong Kong and Peru, and facilitated workshops and seminars, mainly on female mentally disordered offenders.
 She has a particular interest in women who kill in the context of family violence.
-Jackie has been working with women at the Central Regional Forensic Mental Health Service in Porirua since her arrival from UK in September 2004 and is the visiting psychiatrist to Arohata Women's Prison in Tawa.
-She has taken over the FVDRC Chair role from Assoc Prof Julia Tolmie on 1 January 2017.
+Jackie has been working with women at the Central Regional Forensic Mental Health Service in Porirua since her arrival from UK in September 2004 and is the visiting psychiatrist to Arohata Women's Prison in Tawa. .

 Assoc Prof Nicola Atwool

-Nicola Atwool is an Associate Professor in the Department of Sociology, Gender and Social Work at the University of Otago, teaching in the social work and Children’s Issues Centre programmes.
+Nicola Atwool is an Associate Professor in the School of Social Sciences at the University of Otago, teaching in the social and community work programme.
 She returned to academia at the beginning of 2012 having spent six years as a Principal Advisor in the Office of the Children's Commissioner.
 She previously worked at the University of Otago as a lecturer and senior lecturer in the social work programme from 1994 to 2005.
 Nicola has professional qualifications in social work and child and adolescent psychotherapy and was employed in a variety of roles by what is now Oranga Tamariki for nearly twenty years, before taking up an academic position.
 Research interests include attachment theory, resilience, the impact of trauma, the experience of children in care and social work intervention with children, young people and their families.

 Dr Fiona Cram